fireship-io/flamethrower/REAMDME.md

 - `<head>` scripts run only on the first page load. `<body>` scripts will still run on every page change (by design).
 - It's a good idea to show a global loading bar in case of a slow page load.
-- This library is inspired by [Turbo](https://github.com/hotwired/turbo) Drive, just much lighter.
+- This library is inspired by [Turbo](https://github.com/hotwired/turbo) Drive.
-- Google analytics will not be updated on page change, you'll need to listen to `router:end` and send the GA event manually.
 - This project is experimental.